 The Skoda Superb is our number one taxi.
 In addition to offering everything the more than capable Octavia does, it provides even more passenger space, luggage capacity and overall comfort for everyone seated.
 This big car provides extraordinary value for money.

-To summarise, any one of the cars listed above will meet the needs of most private hire taxi drivers.
+To summarise, any one of the cars listed above will meet the needs of most private hire taxi drivers and a are a good choice for those with private hire insurance.
 If any of the models listed here don’t appeal to you, that’s totally fine.
 As long as you look out for a car that offers a high fuel economy, sufficient space and great reliability you’ll be just fine.